 I prioritize the to-dos that affect others first.
 For example, if I need to write out lesson plans so my son can start on school work, that’s on the top of my list.
 If I wait until 2 pm to do that, I usually find him aimlessly wandering around or trying to sneak in gaming!

 As I finish each task, I zealously cross though it.
 However, my A-type personality often tends to ignore the fact that I’ve added a birthday each year.
-I still try to get done at forty what I did at twenty-six, so I frequently find myself with a long list of things that didn’t get done.
+I still try to get done at forty-something what I did at twenty-six, so I frequently find myself with a long list of things that didn’t get done.

 My feelings are stuck between feeling great that I’ve gotten much done and struggling with what I didn’t.
 So, I remind myself that it’s more important to sleep, eat well, exercise, and build relationships than to check off every to-do.